Lily-ThuPham/Favorita-SalesForecast/README.md

  - Prioritize management of perishable goods within the dominant grocery segment, focusing on shelf-life and efficient stock rotation to minimize waste and ensure product freshness.

+## _**End of Document**_

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This document provides a comprehensive analysis of Favorita's retail sales performance, key insights, forecasting models, and actionable recommendations.
+The findings aim to support strategic decision-making and drive sustainable growth for Favorita in the dynamic retail market of Ecuador.
+For further inquiries or detailed discussions, please contact the author.